isovector/certainty-by-construction/src/book/2-numbers.lagda.md

     _ = refl
 ```

+Looks good to me!

 You can find all of these goodies, and significantly more, in the standard
-library's `Data.Nat` module.
-Additionally, you also get support for natural
+library's `module:Data.Nat` module.
+Additionally, you also get support for
-literals, that is, you get digital representations for every number.
-No more
-`four : ℕ`; just use `4 : ℕ`!
+natural literals.
+No more `def:four` `:` `type:ℕ`; just use `4 :` `type:ℕ`
+instead!

 By this point, you should be starting to get a good handle on the basics of
 Agda---both syntactically, as well as how we think about modeling and solving
 problems.
 In the next section we will tackle the integers, which have much more
 interesting mathematical structure, and subsequently, present many more
 challenges.